-Students must observe the following procedures when on the school bus or any other transportation related to school.

-Step Action 1 Observe all school rules and behavioral guidelines.
-2 Listen carefully to the bus driver and follow directions.
-3 Remain seated at all times and keep the aisles clear.
-4 Maintain a quiet, indoor voice.
-5 Keep hands, feet and personal objects to yourself and out of aisles.
-6 Be courteous and respectful to the driver, fellow pupils and passersby.
-7 Do not litter or throw things out of the windows.
-8 Do not change or leave seats.
-9 Look out for the safety of younger children.
-10 Take everything off the bus that you brought on
+Guidelines for Students must observe the following procedures when on the school bus or any other behavior on transportation related to school. school • Observe all school rules and behavioral guidelines. transport • Listen carefully to the bus driver and follow directions. • Remain seated at all times and keep the aisles clear.
+Maintain a quiet, indoor voice. • Keep hands, feet and personal objects to yourself and out of aisles. • Be courteous and respectful to the driver and fellow riders • Do not litter or throw things out of the windows. • Do not change or leave seats. • Look out for the safety of younger children. • Take everything off the bus that you brought on

-Guidelines for Students must observe the following procedures when exiting the bus or any other transportation related to school.

-Step Action

-1 Follow the driver's directions.

-2 Cross the road at least ten feet in front of the bus immediately after getting off the bus unless the driver tells you otherwise.
+Guidelines for Students must observe the following procedures when exiting the bus or any other Exiting the bus transportation related to school. • Follow the driver's directions. • Cross the road at least ten feet in front of the bus immediately after getting off the bus unless the driver tells you otherwise.

-EmergencyStudents are to remain on the bus in the case of a road emergency, unless otherwise directed by the bus driver.
+Emergency Students are to remain on the bus in the case of a road emergency, unless otherwise directed Procedures by the bus driver.